Sign Up

 Although PTO is only permitted to promulgate “procedural” rules, the agency’s decisions carry major economic impact.
 Congress deliberately enacted 35 U.S.C. § 2(b)(2)(B) to require PTO to engage in a notice-and-comment process prior to rulemaking.
 Neglecting well-established statutory interpretation methods, the Federal Circuit failed to give effect to the Congressional enactment, essentially reading § 2(b)(2)(B) out of the Patent Act and freeing the PTO to make rules without any democratic accountability.

-The decision below misreads both the Patent Act and the Administrative Procedure Act.
-The ruling also ignores Congress’s deliberate policy in favor of public participation in PTO rulemaking.
+The decision below misread both the Patent Act and the Administrative Procedure Act.
+The ruling also ignored Congress’s deliberate policy in favor of public participation in PTO rulemaking.
 Such public input is designed to ensure “openness, explanation, and participatory democracy.”
 With its In re Chestek ruling, the Federal Circuit transformed the Patent Office into perhaps the only federal agency that can completely avoid the public’s routine participation in agency rulemaking.
-The Supreme Court must end this threat to democratic self-governance.

 Mark Chenoweth